Robust Econometrics for Growth-at-Risk: Simulation Comparisons in Prediction Accuracy

 \subsubsection{Design Based on Quarter-Ahead Predictions}

 Our first data-generating process is as follows.
 We generate $\{X_t\}_{t=1}^T$ independently by

-where $\mathcal{T}(m_X, S_X, d_X)$ denotes the joint distribution with marginal Student's \textit{t}-distributions having $d_X$ degrees of freedom, mean vector $m_X$, and covariance matrix $S_X$, with dependence structure governed by a Gaussian copula.
+where $\mathcal{T}(m_X, S_X, d_X)$ denotes the joint distribution with marginal Student-t distributions having $d_X$ degrees of freedom, mean vector $m_X$, and covariance matrix $S_X$, with dependence structure governed by a Gaussian copula.
 Note that this specification requires the degrees of freedom to be greater than 2, which is satisfied with the provided parameter values, 6.360 and 7.064.

 Given $X_t$, we in turn generate $Y_t$ from the skewed-t distribution with parameters parameters $\theta(X_t) = (\mu(X_t),\sigma(X_t),\alpha(X_t),v(X_t))'$ given by

 These parameter values are obtained by fitting the known model of the conditional skewed-t distribution with the real data used by \citet{adrian2019vulnerable} for quarter-ahead predictions.